davidcosc/davidos/README.md

 ![x86-registers](./images/x86-registers.png)

 Throughout this project, we will learn how to use these registers extensively.
 Note, that not all instructions can be used with all registers.
 Each register has its own purpose, constraining which instructions it can be used with.
 We will not go into detail about this.
 It is just important to keep in mind when debugging our code later on.
 The descriptions of the above register overview can be used as a guidline.
+The Intel software developer manual contains detailed documentation for all current x86 CPUs.
+It can be found in the "docs" directory.

 #### 4.2.2 CPU and the stack